 What do the adoptive family members do for a living?
 Will they be able to provide financial stability for your child and what opportunities will they be able to give your child?
 How much do they work?
 Do they work from home?
 Would you prefer for your child to be raised by at least one stay-at-home parent?

 Do you want the adoptive parents to share the same race and/or ethnicity as your child?
 Or are you open to transracial adoption?
 Would you like the adoptive family to be bilingual?

 Is it important to you that the adoptive family has values and worldviews that are similar to yours?
 Do you want your child to grow up in a faith-based household?

 Where does the adoptive family live?
 Depending on the level of openness you prefer and your comfort level, you may or may not want the adoptive parents to live in the same town or state.

 Is their home in a rural area or do they live in the city?
 Do they live by the ocean or the mountains?
 Do they live in a neighborhood with other families with young children?
 Are there good schools in their district?
 Are there nearby parks or museums?

 What does the adoptive family do for fun?
 Do they spend a lot of time outdoors?
 Do they play sports?
-Do they have family game nights?
+Maybe they have family game nights.
 How do they celebrate birthdays and holidays?
 Do they travel?
 Do they love going to the movies?
 Reading?
 What do they like to do with their friends?

 What is their parenting style?
 What values will they teach your child?
 How will they express their love and support?
-What traits make them a great parent?
+What traits make them great parents?
 If they already have children, what has their parenting experience been like?